entur/enki/README.md

 Token finner du i chrome network log.

 ## GCloud

-###Prerequisites to be made locally(one time setup)
+### Prerequisites to be made locally (one time setup)
-* have a google user added to enturs gcloud account
+* Have a google user added to enturs gcloud account
-* download and install gcloud sdk
+* Download and install the gcloud sdk
-* make sure python is in the path (bundled with gcloud sdk but doesn't add it to the path, so eg git bash doesn't see it)
+* Make sure python is on the path (bundled with gcloud sdk but doesn't add it to the path, so e.g. git bash doesn't see it)
 * ```helm init --client-only```
 * ```helm repo add entur https://entur-helm-charts.storage.googleapis.com```
 * ```helm dependency update```